MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/Video Player.md

 | Full screen icon style | Square Arrow  | This defines the style of the full screen icon shown on the video player. |

-## Creating a page with a Video player module
+## Creating a page with video player module

 This section explains how to add a video player module to a new page and set the required properties.
 Refer to Templates and Pages for more details.